-Minimum lot size: 0.25 ha
+• Minimum lot size: 0.25 ha

-- Encourage agri-food system activities and businesses, such as local food production and processing and agri-tourism, as well as other tourism uses. - Support improved pedestrian and cycling connections to existing trails within the area, including the Galloping Goose Trail, in conjunction with CRD Parks. - Work with the Ministry of Environment and Climate Change Strategy and VIHA towards agreement on appropriate on-site sewage disposal options for proposed rezoning and subdivision applications in the area.
-The agreement will be based upon the recommendations in the District of Sooke Liquid Waste Management Plan and regulated through the Sooke Zoning Bylaw regulations. - Work with the Ministry of Environment and VIHA towards agreement on appropriate onsite sewage disposal options for proposed rezoning and subdivision applications in the area.
+- Encourage agri-food system activities and businesses, such as local food production and processing and agritourism, as well as other tourism uses. - Support improved pedestrian and cycling connections to existing trails within the area, including the Galloping Goose Trail, in conjunction with Capital Regional District Parks. - Work with the Ministry of Environment and Climate Change Strategy and Island Health towards agreement on appropriate on-site sewage disposal options for proposed rezoning and subdivision applications in the area.
 The agreement will be based upon the recommendations in the District of Sooke Liquid Waste Management Plan and regulated through the Sooke Zoning Bylaw regulations.

-3.7 RURAL RESIDENTIAL
+3.6 RURAL RESIDENTIAL